ska-sa/tango-simlib/doc/intro.rst

 randomly varying attribute (*KATCP* sensor) values along with the back-channel interface for "free".

-The planned SKA_ telescope project that the SKASA_ team is participating in has decided to standardise on the TANGO_ control systems framework.
+The planned SKA_ telescope project that the SARAO_ team is participating in has decided to standardise on the TANGO_ control systems framework.
 This library is an attempt to bring the same simulation approach used for the *KAT-7* and *MeerKAT* telescope to the *TANGO* world.